drewcrawford/work.py/README.md

 ```

-Note that this includes not only the values for i, but also the values for j.
+Note that this includes not only the values for i, but also the values for j and eternal_president, not to mention other helpful context information not printed to stderr.

 ### Projected Cost